Hurly119/final_de_project/README.md

-# NER/OSM Data Pipeline with Apache Airflow & DAGs
+# Game Articles, Reviews and Details Scrape with Airflow
 The data pipeline is catered to providing accesible, transformed, and normalized data for NLP/NER and Geospatial modelling data.

 ## Contribution Guidelines